lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 :lsst-task:`~lsst.meas.algorithms.ingestIndexReferenceTask.IngestIndexedReferenceTask` reads text or FITS files from an external catalog (e.g. ``GaiaSource*.csv.gz``).
 In order to ingest these files, you must have a copy of them on a local disk.
-Network storage (such as NFS and GPFS) are not suitable for this work, due to performance issues involving tens of thousands of small files.
+Network storage (such as NFS and GPFS) are not recommended for this work, due to performance issues involving tens of thousands of small files.
 Ensure that you have sufficient storage capacity.
 For example, the GaiaSource DR2 files take 550 GB of space, and the ingested LSST reference catalog takes another 200 GB.